*This post contains affiliate links.

 With its spare text and amusing illustrations, this engaging book makes complex topics of self-assurance and handling disappointment more accessible to children.
 It is also a great tool for starting a conversation on how much value we should place in the opinion of others.

-If your new Kindergartener is ready to start tackling books, here is a list of stories that are perfect for emergent readers.
+If your new Kindergartner is ready to start tackling books, here is a list of stories that are perfect for emergent readers.

 Dash Into Reading series by Amelia Murdock, 2017